crimclark/timeparty/README.md

 Crow inputs 1 and 2 are configurable via the parameters menu.
 Both accept triggers to toggle freezing or reversing the buffer.

+Input 2 can be set to "trigger step," which will cause the sequencer to advance steps on each incoming pulse.
+This will override your global clock source if it is set to "crow."
+Global clock will still sync the delay time, but will no longer advance the sequencer.
-Input 1 can be set to "clock," while Input 2 can be set to "sync."
-A trigger in "clock" will advance the next step of the sequence, while "sync" will average the triggers like a tap tempo to sync the overall delay time.
-Having separate inputs for "clock" and "sync" allows you to advance the sequencers with an irregular clock, while still tempo syncing your delay to a master tempo.
+This behavior enables you to advance the sequencer with an irregular clock, while still tempo syncing your delay to a master tempo.

 **If input 1 is set to "clock" and input 2 is not set to "sync", input 1 will also act as a sync.**